Amarte Es un Placer (album): Singles

 "Sol, Arena y Mar" was released as the first single from Amarte Es un Placer on 19 July 1999.
-It peaked at number three on the Billboard Hot Latin Songs chart in the United States.
+It peaked at number three on the Billboard Hot Latin Songs chart in the United States and topped the ballads chart in Mexico.
 A remix of the song by American DJ Danny Saber was released as a single; it peaked at number two in Spain.
 "O Tú o Ninguna" was released as the album's second single on 6 September 1999.
 It reached the top of the Hot Latin Songs chart in the US for one week.
 Rebecca Blake filmed the music video for the track in San Francisco.
+In Ibero America, it peaked at number five in Guatemala, number two on the Mexican ballad charts, number three in Nicaragua, number four in Nicaragua, and ten in Uruguay.

-The third single, "Dormir Contigo", was released in January 2000 and peaked at number 11 on the Hot Latin Songs chart.
+The third single, "Dormir Contigo", was released in January 2000 and peaked at number 11 on the Hot Latin Songs chart and number six on the Mexican ballads chart.
 In the same month, the music video for the fourth single, "Amarte Es un Placer", was directed by Alberto Tolot and filmed in Bel-Air, California.
-The title track peaked at number six on the Hot Latin Songs chart.
+The title track peaked at number six on the Hot Latin Songs chart, seven on the ballads chart in Mexico, number two in Chile and three in Honduras.
+In addition to the singles, "Soy Yo" topped the record charts in Honduras and Panama, while "Tú, Sólo Tú" reached number ten on the ballads chart in Mexico.